pheymann/paulheymann-website/_posts/2020-05-28-on-reading-comprehension-original-thoughts.md

 It is the first written work which puts a concept or idea in a coherent form.
 It is often the foundation of a field of knowledge.
 Examples are [The Wealth of Nations] by Adam Smith which is the foundational work for classical economics, or  Albert Einstein’s Special and General Theory of Relativity which created the basis of our modern understanding of gravity.

 ### Derivatives
-All works which are based on that foundations.
-They extend them, provide interpretations and opinions, or produce a partial, often condensed view of the matter.
+Works which are based on or derived from these foundations are Derivatives.
+They extend the foundations, provide interpretations and opinions, or produce a partial, often condensed view of the matter.
 Translations can also fall into this category, but we will discuss this specific topic later on.

 Of course, it isn’t a statement about a work's quality if it falls into one category or the other, but rather helps us to make a decision when to read what kind of book or paper.